 A teacher candidate who is participating in an internship must have an ID badge issued by the Polk County School Board with both the District and Polk State College logos.
-The teacher candidate must provide a copy of this badge to the assigned Program Coordinator.
+The teacher candidate must provide a copy of this badge to the Field Faculty Facilitator.
 Instructions on obtaining a badge for the internship are provided once the candidate registers for the internship experience.
+If you have a badge still active from field studies, it may be used for internship.

-Final Internship Courses for the Baccalaureate Programs in Education
+Final Internship for the Baccalaureate Programs in Education

-The final teaching internship consists of a bundled group of three specific courses.
-Each of the courses has specific key assessments related to the Florida Educator Accomplished Practices (FEAPs), Reading Endorsement Competencies, and English Speakers of Other Languages (ESOL) Performance Standards.
+The final teaching internship consists of one course, EDG4940.
+This course provides candidates the opportunity to demonstrate mastery of concepts related to the Florida Educator Accomplished Practices (FEAPs), English Speakers of Other Languages (ESOL) Standards, the Florida Reading Endorsement Competences.